-Selection is based on a combination of academic performance indicated by the applicant's GPA, with a minimum average Grade Point Average of 5.0 or higher in 60 points above Stage II and personal qualities necessary for a person seeking a qualification as an Audiologist.
+Selection is based on a combination of academic performance indicated by the applicant's GPA (cumulative GPA from qualifying programme), with a minimum average Grade Point Average of 5.0 or higher and personal qualities necessary for a person seeking a qualification as an Audiologist.
 This will be assessed based on a student's performance in a series of Multiple Mini Interviews (MMI).

-Interview places will be offered on the basis of a ranking derived from the GPA (60 points above Stage II) from the qualifying programme.
-If final grades are not available at the time of interview ranking, an interim GPA based on the highest 60 point Stage II or higher grades will be temporarily assigned.
-Official final 60 point GPA will be used for the final selection.
+Interview places will be offered on the basis of a ranking derived from the cumulative GPA from the qualifying programme.
+If final grades are not available at the time of interview ranking, an interim GPA based on the highest 60-point Stage II or higher grades will be temporarily assigned.
+Official final grades and GPA will be used for the final selection.

-A rank order of applicants is created based on a combination of their academic performance (based on best 60 point GPA), and satisfactory interview performance at a meeting of the Audiology Selection Committee.
+A rank order of applicants is created based on a combination of their academic performance and satisfactory interview performance at a meeting of the Audiology Selection Committee.